hoop33/hc/README.md

 `hc` is a command-line tool for working with hex colors.
 It's written in Objective-C and runs on Mac OS X 10.9+.

 ## Installation
-Open the project in Xcode 6+ and build normally.
+Open the project in Xcode 10+ and build normally.
 You can also build from the command line using `xcodebuild`.
 To create a Release build, for example, you can type:

 ```
-xcodebuild -scheme hc DSTROOT="~/Desktop" archive
+xcodebuild -scheme hc DSTROOT=. archive
 ```

-This command creates a Release build in `~/Desktop/usr/local/bin`.
+This command creates a Release build in `./usr/local/bin`.

 ## Usage
 `hc` commands take the form: